odemuno/kmeans-ML/README.md

 # kmeans-ML
- A mathematical presentation on the K-means Clustering Algorithm
+ A mathematical presentation on the K-means Clustering Algorithm.
+This was a final research project for the UCSD MATH 157 Intro to Mathematical Software class (WI'21) taught by Thomas Grubb https://www.math.ucsd.edu/~tgrubb/math157/.

 This presentation explores how we can: